GeoSensorWebLab/kura-sensorthings-tutorial/README.markdown

 Some of the instructions are based on the [Kura Getting Started Guide](http://eclipse.github.io/kura/doc/kura-setup.html).
 All the code is also available on Github and Bitbucket — see "Source Code" section below.

+This tutorial is for the April 2016 version of Kura, which is version 1.4.0.

 ## Set Up Java, Eclipse

 We will be using Java 8 for this project, primarily due to its improved date/time libraries.
 You can download [Java SE 8 JDK from Oracle](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html#javasejdk), or [OpenJDK 8](http://openjdk.java.net/install/) for Linux/BSD.
 Download and follow the installation instructions to set up Java.
 Be sure to download a **JDK** and not a **JRE**, as the JDK contains both a JRE and additional tools and libraries for building Java applications.